KennyMcGeoch/LeetCodeExercises/README.md

 1727.
 Largest Submatrix With Rearrangements (Medium) 1729.
 Find Followers Count (Easy)
 1732.
 Find the Highest Altitude (Easy)
+1733.
+Minimum Number of People to Teach (Medium)
 1743.
 Restore the Array From Adjacent Pairs (Medium) 1748.
 Sum of Unique Elements (Easy)
 1749.
 Maximum Absolute Sum of Any Subarray (Medium)